The founder of Boston Dynamics tells how he taught robots to dance

 The challenging task of teaching robots to dancepushed Boston Dynamics engineers to develop better motion programming tools that would allow robots to coordinate balance, bounce, and dance steps at the same time.

-“It turned out that we need to upgrade robotsin the middle of development.
-It took more energy and “strength” to dance without stopping, ”explains Reibert.
-“So we went from very crude tools to efficient ones with the ability to generate quickly.”
+“It turned out that we need to modernize the robotsin mid development.
+To dance non-stop, they needed more energy and “strength,” explains Raibert.
+“So we’ve moved from very crude tools to efficient ones with the ability to generate quickly.”

-The robot dancing was so good that some online viewers said they couldn't believe their eyes.
-Some applauded the movements of the robots and the technology on which they are built.
+The robots' dancing was so good that some online viewers said they couldn't believe their eyes.
+Some applauded the robots' movements and the technology they are built on.

 Read more